-Uncovering Afghanistan’s Musical Memory
+Uncovering Afghanistan’s Musical Soundscape

 For Dr. Massoumi, the story began far from music.
 Trained in architecture and urban planning in hopes of going to Afghanistan and helping with the physical reconstruction of the country, she found herself drawn toward the soundscape of Afghanistan through her academic journey, particularly radio.
 Her research revealed that radio was not merely entertainment; it was a national connective tissue.